railwayapp-templates/gin/README.md

 - Gin
 - Go

-## 💁‍♀️ How to use
+## 💁‍♀️ How to run locally

 - Connect to your Railway project `railway link`
-- Start the development server `railway run go run main.go`
+- Start the development server `railway run go run .`

 ## 📝 Notes